 The petitioner shall serve a copy of the petition on each adverse party personally or by first class mail.
-A clear copy suitable for imaging shall be filed with the commissioner together with an appropriate affidavit of service.
+A clear copy shall be filed with the office, together with an appropriate affidavit of service.

-The commissioner shall, within ten days, refer all petitions involving issues over which the commissioner lacks jurisdiction to the office.

 The chief administrative law judge shall promptly assign the petition to a compensation judge under section 176.307, and shall schedule a settlement conference before a compensation judge, to be held no later than 180 days after a claim petition was filed, or 45 days after a petition to discontinue, objection to discontinuance, or request for formal hearing was filed.